 Artist: After Anton Raphael Mengs (German, Ústi nad Labem (Aussig) 1728–1779 Rome)

 Dimensions: Sheet: 24 15/16 × 35 1/16 in.
 (63.4 × 89 cm)

 Plate: 19 11/16 × 29 15/16 in.
 (50 × 76 cm)

 One of the most significant commissions of the eighteenth century was the Parnassus painted by Mengs in 1761 for the Villa Albani, Rome, and hailed as a manifesto of the new style of Neoclassicism.
 The carefully differentiated Muses, accompanied by their mother, Mnemosyne, derive from ancient sculpture, while the setting, a small grove of laurels in which the Muses are grouped around their leader, harks back to Raphael's fresco in the Vatican.

-Morghen was one of the most admired of the technically accomplished reproductive engravers whose replicas of famous paintings were so prized at the end of the eighteenth century.
+Morghen was one of the most admired of the technically accomplished printmakers whose reproductions of famous paintings were enormously prized at the end of the eighteenth century.